jisungahn10/jisungahn10.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: >
-  Software/Mechanical Engineer
-  Concentration in Robotics, Automation, and AI
+subtitle: Software/Mechanical Engineer<br>Concentration in Robotics, Automation, and AI

 profile:
   align: right